Extraltodeus/shared_models_galleries/README.md

 # Pegasy:

 I created this model by making a base with the polynomial regression function which you may find [here](https://github.com/Extraltodeus/Conditioning-token-experiments-for-ComfyUI/blob/main/alternative_merging_methods.py).
 I then created a bias with differences in between realistic and not realistic models so to shift it to become cartoonish.

+Pegasy can be merged with regular SDXL models despite fitting into the "pony" category.

 https://www.patreon.com/posts/cartoonish-model-107649669